ewestenburg/cs381/as9/readme.md

 **How to run code:**
 After compile, there will be a resulting executable that can be run titled as6
-- ./as8
+- ./as9

 **How to enumerate controls:**
-Use TAB to cycle through the entities
-Use WS commands to increase the velocity in the direction the entity is facing Use AD to change entity's heading
-Use QE to change the entity's pitch
-Use RF to change the entity's roll
-Use SPACE to stop the entity's velocity
+Hold W to increase velocity forward
+Hold S to jump
+Press SPACE to reset game when game over